mexx/FeatureSwitcher/README.markdown

 # What is FeatureSwitcher ?

-FeatureSwitcher is little framework build to support you when you want to introduce feature switches/toggles in your code.
+FeatureSwitcher is little library build to support you when you want to introduce feature switches/toggles in your code.

 If needed it provides multi tenancy support. [more info](#multi-tenancy--context-support)